arangodb/arangodb/Documentation/UserManual/FoxxManager.md

 where you can register your applications.
 This repository also contains the hello world application for Foxx.

-Applications are managed using the Foxx manager `foxx-mananger`.
+Applications are managed using the Foxx manager `foxx-manager`.
 It is similar to tools like `brew` or `aptitude`.

 First Steps with the Foxx Manager{#UserManualFoxxManagerFirstSteps}